lukastheiler/ttn_moteino/Readme.md

 Same as above, follow the guide from http://staging.thethingsnetwork.org/wiki/Backend/ttnctl/QuickStart.
 Download ttnctl, sign up, create an application.

 ## Hardware and Software
-[Moetino](https://lowpowerlab.com/shop/Moteino/moteinomega) (see the soldering bits below) and Thomas Telkamp and Matthijs Kooijman's [port of the LMIC library](https://github.com/matthijskooijman/arduino-lmic).
+[Moetino](https://lowpowerlab.com/shop/Moteino/moteinomega) (see the soldering bits above) and Thomas Telkamp and Matthijs Kooijman's [port of the LMIC library](https://github.com/matthijskooijman/arduino-lmic).

 ## TTN setup
 Register a new device with ttnctl.